 Faulty Electrical Work

-Depending on the age of the home, electrical outlets may be in short supply.
-This may not seem like an issue initially, but if there are exposed wires or extension cords running throughout the house you should take a closer look for potential electrical issues.
+Depending on the age of the home, electrical outlets may be in short supply, or the wiring may not even be up to code.
+This may not seem like an issue initially, but if there are exposed wires or extension cords running throughout the house, you should take a closer look at potential electrical issues.

 Condition of the Plumbing

-It is important to check the condition of all pipes for leakage and proper fit.
+- It’s important to check the condition of all pipes for leakage and proper fit.
 Leaks in the plumbing inside the home can contribute to mold and other rot in floors and ceilings.